KasraTabrizi/npx-card/README.md

 # npx-card

-Type the following command in your terminal;
+Type the following command in your terminal:

 ```
 npx kasratabrizi